liongliong/SAP/README.md

   <em>Figure 1.
 Comparison of Attack Success Rate across Token-Pruning methods.</em>
 </p>

 **Finding 1.
-Token-Pruning can significantly degrade VLM safety.**
+Token-Pruning significantly degrades safety, with Text-Guided Pruning exhibiting the most severe adverse effects on average, whereas Random Pruning maintains it.**
-Most vision-centric and text-guided pruning methods increase jailbreak vulnerability compared with the original model.
+Mainstream pruning methods generally lead to a noticeable increase in ASR compared with the original model.
+In particular, text-guided pruning methods show the most severe safety degradation on average.
+In contrast, random pruning keeps ASR relatively stable, suggesting that the degradation does not simply come from reducing the number of tokens, but from biased token selection mechanisms.

 **Finding 2.
-Safety degradation occurs before utility collapse.**
+Safety degradation occurs without utility collapse.**
-As the pruning ratio increases, the attack success rate rises while general task performance can remain relatively stable, indicating that the safety issue is not simply caused by reduced model capability.
+As the pruning ratio increases from moderate to high levels, ASR rises substantially while utility remains relatively stable.
+This indicates that safety degradation is not merely a byproduct of diminished model capability, but is closely related to the pruning mechanism itself.

 **Finding 3.
-Query-based compression shows opposite safety behavior.**
+Query-based Compression exhibits opposite safety behavior.**
-Unlike standard pruning methods, query-based compression maintains a more balanced attention distribution and can improve safety even under aggressive compression.
+Unlike vision-centric and text-guided pruning methods, query-based compression can improve model safety even under extremely high compression ratios.
+This counterintuitive result suggests that enhancing safety under Token-Pruning is feasible, rather than an inherent efficiency-safety trade-off.

 ---